UniDU: Towards A Unified Generative Dialogue Understanding Framework: Experiments

 \subsubsection{Effects of DU Tasks}

-To validate the effects of the dialogue understanding tasks, we directly remove one of five DU corpora and train UniDU model with MATS method shown in Table~\ref{tab:no_summary}.
-In general, the five DU tasks benefit each other, except that dialogue summary has negative effects on dialogue state tracking task.

-We guess that the general dialogue summary task just summarizes a dialogue into a sentence, which ignores the domain-specific information.
-On the other hand, we find that the dialogue completion task has the biggest effects on the other four DU tasks.
-It indicates that the co-reference and information ellipsis are still main factors to impact the dialogue understanding ability.
+To validate the effects of the dialogue understanding tasks, we directly remove one of five DU corpora and train the UniDU model with the MATS method shown in Table~\ref{tab:no_summary}.
+In general, the five DU tasks benefit each other, except that dialogue summary has negative effects on the dialogue state tracking task.
+We guess the general dialogue summary task summarizes a dialogue into a sentence, ignoring the domain-specific information.
+On the other hand, we find that the dialogue completion task has the most significant effect on the other four DU tasks.
+It indicates that the co-reference and information ellipsis are still the main factors to impact the dialogue understanding ability.
 The phenomenon can facilitate the dialogue understanding community to pay more attention to dialogue completion.
-For example, when pre-training a scaling dialogue model, the pre-trained tasks should be close to dialogue completion task.
+For example, when pre-training a scaling dialogue model, the pre-trained tasks should be close to the dialogue completion task.